-Homemade Marinara Sauce is a breeze with this easy recipe that calls for just basic pantry ingredients like canned tomatoes, garlic and spices.
-Skip the store bought for fresh that is perfect for pasta, pizza, dipping and more.
+Homemade Marinara Sauce is made easy in only 10 minutes with this recipe of basic pantry ingredients of tomatoes, garlic and spices.
+Perfect for pizza, pasta and dipping.

 Do you have a recipe that you make so often that you don’t need to look at the ingredients or amounts anymore?
 For me, this is one of those old family recipes that has become so second nature I didn’t think to write about it until now.